 • Stakeholder engagement and public input is integral to the planning process and should occur as the community is considering a transportation project.
-Project sponsors are encouraged to begin the process by engaging stakeholders, which include the transit agency (if the project sponsor is an entity other than the transit agency) or any relevant local agencies (if the project sponsor is a transit agency), the State DOT, FHWA Division Office and FTA Regional Office.
+Project sponsors are encouraged to begin the process by engaging stakeholders, which include the transit agency (if the project sponsor is an entity other than the transit agency) or any relevant local agencies (if the project sponsor is a transit agency), the State DOT, FHWA Division Office, and FTA Regional Office.
 Beginning conversations and gaining buy-in from stakeholders about pursuing flexible funding for transit improvement projects as early as possible will help ensure a smooth, efficient, and coordinated process and allow time to build partnerships for better project delivery.

-- FTA project readiness: Ideally, the FTA Regional Office should coordinate with the project sponsor to ensure the project is ripe for consideration and has the local financial commitments in place to be delivered and meet National Environmental Policy Act (NEPA) compliance within a reasonable near-term schedule.
-The FHWA Division Office assists in project readiness reviews as necessary.
-Refer to FTA NEPA Readiness for resources for project sponsors on activities related to the environmental review process for FTA projects. - Project Sponsor/FTA Direct Recipient Relationship: When funds are flexed to FTA, they will be awarded to a current FTA recipient.
-If the project sponsor represents an organization that has never previously received FTA funding assistance, contact the FTA Regional Office to discuss options and processes.
+- NEPA Readiness: Ideally, the FTA Regional Office should coordinate with the project sponsor to ensure the project is ripe for consideration and has the local financial commitments in place to be delivered and meet NEPA compliance within a reasonable near-term schedule.
+The FHWA Division Office assists as necessary.
+Refer to FTA NEPA Readiness for resources for project sponsors on activities related to the environmental review process for FTA projects. - Project Sponsor/FTA Direct Recipient Relationship: When funds are flexed to FTA, they will typically be awarded to a current FTA recipient.
+If the project sponsor represents an organization that has never previously received FTA funding assistance, it should contact the FTA Regional Office to discuss options and processes.
 The FTA direct recipient (project sponsor or pass-through agency such as a State DOT) will implement the project or provide the funds to the eligible subrecipient that will implement the project.
-In either case, the direct recipient is responsible for ensuring all federal requirements (e.g. civil rights requirements, compliance planning, etc.) of the FTA project are met. - MPO call for projects: Project sponsors may independently submit projects to a competitive call for projects if issued by their MPO, and once selected for funding, they may determine that flexing funds would be the best option for project delivery.
+In either case, the direct recipient is responsible for ensuring all Federal requirements (e.g. civil rights, procurement, environmental, etc.) of the FTA project are met. - MPO call for projects: Project sponsors may independently submit projects to a competitive call for projects if issued by their MPO, and once selected for funding, they may determine that flexing funds would be the best option as a project funding source.
 In these cases, the project sponsor should immediately coordinate with the relevant FTA direct recipient (if not the same entity) to obtain an agreement that the project could be best implemented by flexing funds.
 If the FTA recipient and project sponsor agree that funds should be flexed, then both parties should approach the State DOT or MPO to begin the process to transfer funds to FTA.
+(If first approaching the MPO, the MPO would initiate the transfer request with the State DOT).
 This step presents a public involvement opportunity.

-- An environmental review process under the NEPA is required for all projects seeking federal funding, and this process may include compliance with other environmental requirements.
-Ideally, this should be completed at the beginning of the federal fiscal year (federal fiscal year is October 1-September 30) to better align with FTA and FHWA grant making cycles and financial systems. - Project sponsors can request to flex funding at the planning, design, construction, or operations phase, even if an earlier phase did not involve the flexing of funds.
-Flexing funds for operating assistance is possible under certain programs.
-Project sponsors can verify with their FTA Regional Office on timing for flex funding requests for planning or operations projects.
+- An environmental review process under the NEPA is required for all projects seeking Federal funding, and this process may include conducting technical studies, leading public involvement, and preparing environmental documents.
+Ideally, this could be completed at the beginning of the Federal fiscal year (Federal fiscal year is October 1September 30) to better align with FTA and FHWA grant making cycles and financial systems. - Project sponsors can request to flex funds at the planning, design, construction, or operations phase, even if an earlier phase did not involve the flexing of funds.
+Flexing funds for operating assistance is possible under certain FHWA programs.
+Project sponsors can verify with their FTA Regional Office on timing for flex funding requests for projects.